emilyduchenne/emilyduchenne.github.io/_posts/2025-01-13-we-thought-the-war-would-end.md

 These predictions did not play out.
 Describing Sudan’s situation as a “war of agency”, with the Dagalo militia conducting a “genocide war without any clear goals or demands”, Duaa pauses as she remembers the abrupt escalation of violence as the RSF grew in strength and numbers.

 “Suddenly the soldiers were everywhere, with powerful weapons.
 They were waging war against the citizens - and many of them weren’t even Sudanese.
 We didn’t know where they came from.
-I’m not an expert, but as a citizen, I’m sure there is something going on.
-It has become a survival war for the state and the citizen” Her voice cracks.
+I’m not an expert, but I’m sure there is something going on.
+It has become a survival war for the state and the citizen.”
+Her voice cracks.

 Yet with the conflict now entering its 21st month, Duaa’s testimony reveals far more than a struggle for power between two megalomanic generals; it nods to the inner workings of a war that is being waged not just within Sudan, but from afar.